pistarlab/landia/README.md

 - Ingame menus

 ## Known Issues
+- No argument to set the game seed
 - Network play does not scale well.
 - Incomplete documentation and testing
 - Network play uses more bandwidth than needed.
 - No runtime full game reset

 ## Performance
-There are many factors that can impact FPS, including map size, number of game objects, resolution, number of agents.
+There are many factors that can impact FPS including: map size, number of game objects, resolution, number of agents, and game logic.

 Test below are for 1 agent @ 84x84 on an i7 Laptop
  - small maps 2500+ FPS
  - large maps 800+ FPS

-Full resolution human players can expect several hundred FPS
+Full resolution human players can expect several hundred FPSaaa## Requirements
-## Requirements
-- python 3.7
+- python 3.7 or newer installed
 - pygame (rendering)
 - l4z (network compression)
 - pyinstrument (performance profiling)